 - 1. Family background information - 2.
 Intelligence test scores, group and individual - 3.
 Aptitude test scores - 4.
 Reports of psychological evaluations, including information on intelligence, personality and academic information obtained through test administration, observation, or interviews - 5.
 Elementary and secondary achievement level test results - 6.
-Participation in extracurricular activities, including any offices held in school-sponsored clubs or organizations - 7.
+Participation in extracurricular activities, including any offices held in school0sponsored clubs or organizations - 7.
 Honors and awards received - 8.
 Teacher anecdotal records - 9.
 Other disciplinary information - 10.
 Special education records - 11.
 Records associated with plans developed under section 504 of the Rehabilitation Act of 1973 - 12.
 Verified reports or information from non-educational persons, agencies, or organizations of clear relevance to the student's education

-The Family Educational Rights and Privacy Act (FERPA) and the III.
-School Student Records Act (ISSRA) afford parents/guardians and students over 18 years of age (eligible students) certain rights with respect to the student's school records.
+The Family Educational Rights and Privacy Act (FERPA) and the Illinois Student Records Act afford parents/guardians and students over 18 years of age ("eligible students") certain rights with respect to the student's school records.
 They are:

-1. The right to inspect and copy the student's education records within 10 business days after the date the District receives a request for access.
+1. The right to inspect and copy the student's education records within 15 school days of the day the District receives a request for access.

 The degree of access a student has to his or her records depends on the student's age.
 Students less than 18 years of age have the right to inspect and copy only their permanent record.
 Students 18 years of age or older have access and copy rights to both permanent and temporary records.
-Parents/guardians or students should submit to the Building Principal (or appropriate school official) a written request that identifies the record(s) they wish to inspect.
-The Principal will make arrangements for access and notify the parent(s)/guardian(s) or student of the time and place where the records may be inspected.
-The District shall make the records available to inspect and copy within 10 business days, unless the District may extend the response timeline to 15 business days in accordance with ISSRA.
+Parents/guardians or students should submit to the school principal (or appropriate school official) a written request that identifies the record(s) they wish to inspect.
+The principal will make arrangements for access and notify the parent(s)/guardian(s) or student of the time and place where the records may be inspected.
 The District charges \$.35 per page for copying but no one will be denied their right to copies of their records for inability to pay this cost.

-These rights are denied to any person against whom an order of protection has been entered concerning a student.
-105 ILCS 5/10-22.3c and 10/5(a); 750 ILCS 60/214(b)(15).
+These rights are denied to any person against whom an order of protection has been entered concerning a student (105 ILCS 5/10-22.3c, 10/5a, and 750 ILCS 60/214(b)(15).